IRT Sixth Avenue Line

 The IRT Sixth Avenue Line, often called the Sixth Avenue Elevated or Sixth Avenue El, was the second elevated railway in Manhattan in New York City, following the Ninth Avenue Elevated.

 The line ran south of Central Park, mainly along Sixth Avenue.
-Beyond the park, trains continued north on the Ninth Avenue Line.
+Farther north, trains continued on the Ninth Avenue Line.

 History

 The elevated line was constructed during the 1870s by the Gilbert Elevated Railway, subsequently reorganized as the Metropolitan Elevated Railway.
 The line opened on June 5, 1878 between Rector Street and 58th Street.
 Its route ran north from the corner of Rector Street and Trinity Place up Trinity Place / Church Street, then west for a block at Murray Street, then north again on West Broadway, west again across West 3rd Street to the foot of Sixth Avenue, and then north to 59th Street.
 The following year, ownership passed to the Manhattan Railway Company, which also controlled the other elevated railways in Manhattan.
 In 1881, the line was connected to the largely rebuilt Ninth Avenue Elevated; it was joined in the south at Morris Street, and in the north by a connecting link running across 53rd Street.
-And it ran 24/7.
+It normally ran 24 hours a day, 7 days a week.